What's the recovery like for Mosaic 3D?

 When to call your provider

-- Signs of infection: increasing redness, warmth, fever
+- Signs of infection: increasing redness, warmth, or fever

 - Unusual blistering or skin breakdown